nwsidemadman/GraffitiTracker/README.md

 -Password reset through answering user defined security answer and emailed unique, expiring URL link for security, with silent failures for security
 -Daily email sent to super admin users containing basic site usage statistics
 -Application deployed with Amazon's AWS Relational Database Services and Amazon's AWS Elastic Beanstalk (auto-scaling web server)
 -User inputs validated and errors displayed
+-Bootstrap framework implemented for layout -Datatables used for table display
+-Ajax calls implemented with JSON and HTML responses where practical

 To Build With Maven
 -------------------